-Having received nothing from the plaintiff, and being unwilling to allow more time for compliance in view of the plaintiff's non-responsiveness, the defendants filed an expedited request for a teleconference to discuss the impasse.
-See Docket No. 54.
+Having received nothing from the plaintiffs, and being unwilling to allow more time for compliance in view of the plaintiffs' non-responsiveness, the defendants filed an expedited request for a teleconference to discuss the impasse.
+See Docket No. 58.
 This case subsequently was referred to Magistrate Judge John Facciola for the management of discovery.

 See Referral Order (Oct.
 11, 2006).
-After receiving submissions from the parties and conducting proceedings in early December of 2006, Magistrate Judge Facciola issued an Order on December 22, 2006, directing plaintiff's counsel, by January 5, 2007, to supplement his deficient interrogatory responses and to correlate each document he had provided in response to the defendants' production requests with the appropriate request.
-Order ¶¶ 3-4, 7 (Dec.
+After receiving submissions from the parties and conducting proceedings in early December of 2006, Magistrate Judge Facciola issued an Order on December 22, 2006, directing plaintiffs' counsel, by January 5, 2007, to supplement the deficient interrogatory responses and to correlate each document that had been provided in response to the defendants' production requests with the appropriate request.
+Order ¶ 3-4, 7 (Dec.
 22, 2006).

-The January 5 deadline passed, once again, with nothing forthcoming from the plaintiff.
-After an additional week went by with still no word from the plaintiff, the defendants filed a motion for sanctions.
-See Docket No. 60.
-Plaintiff's counsel obtained two extensions of time in which to respond to this motion.
+The January 5 deadline passed, once again, with nothing forthcoming from the plaintiffs.
+After an additional week went by with still no word from the plaintiffs, the defendants filed a motion for sanctions.
+See Docket No. 63.
+Plaintiffs' counsel obtained two extensions of time in which to respond to this motion.
 See Minute Order (Jan.
 23, 2007); Minute Order (Feb.
 2, 2007).
-He then sought a third extension, which - for the first time - also requested an extension of time in which to supply his still-outstanding discovery responses.
-See Docket No.

-64. Magistrate Judge Facciola granted this motion and set February 23, 2007, as the deadline for delivery of the plaintiff's supplemental discovery responses.
+Counsel then sought a third extension, which - for the first time - also requested an extension of time in which to supply the plaintiffs' still-outstanding discovery responses.
+See Docket No. 68.
+Magistrate Judge Facciola granted this motion and set February 23, 2007, as the deadline for delivery of the plaintiffs' supplemental discovery responses.
 See Minute Order (Feb.
 16, 2007).

-Late in the day on February 22, 2007, plaintiff's attorney, Mr. Myart, attempted but failed to ship the outstanding discovery materials to the defendants via overnight shipping.
-Although Mr. Myart faxed the plaintiff's supplemental interrogatory responses to the defendants on that date, the remainder of the discovery materials was not shipped until February 23.
+Late in the day on February 22, 2007, plaintiffs' attorney, Mr. Myart, attempted but failed to ship the outstanding discovery materials to the defendants via overnight shipping.
+Although Mr. Myart faxed the plaintiffs' supplemental interrogatory responses to the defendants on that date, the remainder of the discovery materials was not shipped until February 23.
 Because these materials would not reach the defendants by the court-ordered deadline - that same day - Mr. Myart filed an "emergency motion" to further enlarge the time in which to deliver discovery to the defendants.
-See Docket No. 65.
-The materials ultimately arrived on February 26, and on February 27 the Magistrate Judge issued a Minute Order granting the plaintiff's emergency motion nunc pro tunc.
-A separate Minute Order issued that same day observed that the plaintiff now appeared to have complied with the Court's discovery deadlines.
+See Docket No. 69.
+The materials ultimately arrived on February 26, and on February 27 the Magistrate Judge issued a Minute Order granting the plaintiffs' emergency motion nunc pro tunc.
+A separate Minute Order issued that same day observed that the plaintiffs now appeared to have complied with the Court's discovery deadlines.
 Minute Order (Feb.
 27, 2007).

-Briefing continued on the defendants' motion for sanctions, however, and in a September 2007 opinion Magistrate Judge Facciola vacated his extension of the January 5, 2007 deadline by which the plaintiff was supposed to have supplied his supplemental discovery materials.
-Judge Facciola explained that because the plaintiff did not request an extension until after the deadline had already passed, under the Federal Rules of Civil Procedure his request "had to be accompanied by a motion establishing that the failure to act in accordance with the deadlines was 'the result of excusable neglect."
+Briefing continued on the defendants' motion for sanctions, however, and in a September 2007 opinion Magistrate Judge Facciola vacated his extension of the January 5, 2007 deadline by which the plaintiffs were supposed to have supplied their supplemental discovery materials.
+Judge Facciola explained that because the plaintiffs did not request an extension until after the deadline had already passed, under the Federal Rules of Civil Procedure their request "had to be accompanied by a motion establishing that the failure to act in accordance with the deadlines was 'the result of excusable neglect."
 Memorandum Opinion at 3 (Sept.
 11, 2007) (quoting Fed.
 R. Civ.
 P. 6(b)).
-The Magistrate Judge ruled that for the plaintiff to be considered in compliance with the December 2006 discovery order, he would need to submit a motion for leave to file that established "excusable neglect" for the missed deadline.
+The Magistrate Judge ruled that for the plaintiffs to be considered in compliance with the December 2006 discovery order, they would need to submit a motion for leave to file that established "excusable neglect" for the missed deadline.
 Id. at 4.
-The plaintiff was given a deadline of October 1, 2007, for any such motion.
+The plaintiffs were given a deadline of October 1, 2007, for any such motion.
 In the meantime, Judge Facciola denied without prejudice the defendants' motion for sanctions.
 Id.